IASA2/Miscellaneous/Document Work List.md

 RFC 5633 - Nominating Committee Process: Earlier Announcement of Open Positions and Solicitation of Volunteers

-Obsoleted by RFC 7437 (being updated by the WG)
+Commentary: Obsoleted by RFC 7437 (being updated by the WG)

+RFC 4633 - Experiment in Long-Term Suspensions From Internet Engineering Task Force (IETF) Mailing Lists

+Commentary: Refers to IETF Executive Director.
+BUT, it describes a 2006 experiment that ran for 18 months and is filed as experimental.
+As a result, no obvious need to update it at this time.

 ## ACTION NEEDED
 RFC 8318 - IAB, IESG, and IAOC Selection, Confirmation, and Recall Process: Operation of the Nominating and Recall Committees